Picture of Mia Hill

-While some level of shedding is normal, excessive amounts could point to something being out-of-whack in their diet and lifestyle.
+While some level of shedding is normal, excessive amounts could point to something being out of whack in their diet and lifestyle.
 To address why your pet rabbit might be losing unusually large amounts of fur, let’s dig into the causes and possible solutions for reducing levels of shedding for rabbits.

 Is it normal for rabbits to shed a lot?